fsharp/fslang-design/RFCs/FS-1135-random-functions-for-collections.md

 # Unresolved questions

 It's unclear, if more sophisticated overloads should be added:
- - Weights parameter for choices function
+ - Weights parameter for randomChoices function
- - Counts parameter for sample function
+ - Counts parameter for randomSample function

 ~~In .NET 6 and higher [Random.Shared](https://learn.microsoft.com/en-us/dotnet/api/system.random.shared) is available, but as soon as F# Core only targets standard, it can't use it.
 Is targeting higher .NET possible (not just for this feature, maybe some others need it)?
 Same question about new [.NET 8 apis](https://learn.microsoft.com/en-us/dotnet/core/whats-new/dotnet-8#methods-for-working-with-randomness), they could be reused in theory~~